madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 At some point in the book, it says "know how to implement these data structures by heart: dynamically sized arrays, hash tables, [...], **binary heaps**, [...]".
-It dawned on me that I remember the heap property and heap interface, but not how to implement it.
+It dawned on me that I remember the heap property and the heap interface, but not how to implement it.
 I was horrified when I remembered despite conceptually being a tree, binary heaps are implemented using arrays.
 Despite having used Haskell as my primary language, decided to implement it in Ruby---my prior primary language.
-After some time and indexing errors later, I got it working.
+Some time and indexing errors later, I got it working.
 Then ported it to Haskell's using the [`ST` monad](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Monad-ST.html).
-After writing `STRef` one too many times, I got that working too, but it left much to be desired.
+After writing `STRef`{.haskell} one too many times, I got that working too, but it left much to be desired.
 "Save the trees" yelled my terminal!

 Finally, I consulted Dr Chris Okasaki's [Purely Functional Data Structures](https://amzn.to/34ICTAM) (affiliate link).
 A leftist heap is one of